s4s-discovery/discovery-FHIR-data/README.md

 # S4S Discovery FHIR Demo Data Providers

+The S4S Discovery application consists of the following components:

+1. The Discovery Application Server <https://github.com/sync-for-science/discovery>
+2. **The Discovery FHIR Demo Data Providers (this package)** <https://github.com/sync-for-science/discovery-FHIR-data>
+3. The Discovery Data Server <https://github.com/sync-for-science/discovery-data-server>

-This package sets up a pair of lightweight services to provide demo FHIR bundles for the S4S Discovery application.
+This package sets up two lightweight services to provide demo FHIR bundles for the S4S Discovery application.

+All three packages can be installed on the same Linux instance, but the DNS/IP addresses for each component's instance must be known/determined before installation.

-## Installation
+## Installation of the Discovery FHIR Demo Data Providers

-Run the install.sh script:
+Run the **install.sh** script (you must have sudo privileges):

 `./install.sh`

-You must have sudo privileges.

 ## Checking Status